-Under Colombian civil law, all persons have legal capacity to acquire rights and contract obligations, except for those who the law declares disable, that is those who, despite their status as legally capable persons, cannot govern themselves or manage their affairs.4 These persons must act through a representative.
+Under Colombian civil law, all persons have legal capacity to acquire rights and contract obligations, except for those who the law declares disabled, that is, those who, despite their status as legally capable persons, cannot govern themselves or manage their affairs.4 These persons must act through a representative.

-Legal disabilities have been established in order to protect the interests of certain persons who, for one reason or another, do not have full discernment or lack the necessary experience to be able to express their will, acquire rights and bind themselves in a sufficiently clear manner and therefore are disqualified to execute legal acts.
+Legal disabilities have been established to protect the interests of certain persons who, for one reason or another, do not have full discernment or lack the necessary experience to be able to express their will, acquire rights and bind themselves in a sufficiently clear manner, and are therefore disqualified from executing legal acts.

 Disabilities may be general or specific.
-General disabilities refer to all types of legal transactions, while specific disabilities only refer to certain acts and are expressly stipulated by the law.
+General disabilities refer to all types of legal transactions, while specific disabilities only refer to certain acts and are expressly stipulated by law.
 In accordance with the Civil Code, said general disabilities may in turn be absolute or relative.
-Thus, individuals with absolute mental disability,5 children who have not reached puberty and deaf-dumb individuals who cannot make themselves understood, are considered to be absolutely disabilities and their acts are subject to absolute nullity; on the other hand, adult minors and squanderers who are under judicial interdiction are considered to be relatively incapable, given that their acts may be admissible under certain circumstances and in certain specific cases determined by law.
+Thus, individuals with absolute mental disability,5 children who have not reached puberty and deaf-dumb individuals who cannot make themselves understood are considered to have absolute disabilities and their acts are subject to absolute nullity; on the other hand, adult minors and squanderers who are under judicial interdiction are considered to be relatively incapable, given that their acts may be admissible under certain circumstances and, in certain specific cases, determined by law.
 This disability results in relative nullity.

-In order to protect the interests of disabled persons, the law has created guardianships, which include tutorships and curatorships.
-A tutorship is exercised over children who have not reached puberty and is always of a general nature, while a curatorship may be general or special.
+To protect the interests of disabled persons, legislation has created guardianships, which include tutorships and curatorships.
+A tutorship is exercised over children who have not reached puberty and is always of a general nature, whereas a curatorship may be general or special.
 The latter refers to a specific act or a particular transaction.

-On the other hand, Law 1306 of 2009 provided that when the value of the productive assets of an individual with absolute mental disability or of a minor, exceed 500 legal monthly minimum wages, or even if these do not exceed 500 legal monthly minimum wages but the judge deems it necessary, the administration of the assets will be turned over to a trustee.
+On the other hand, Law 1306 of 2009 provides that, when the value of the productive assets of an individual with absolute mental disability or of a minor exceed 500 legal monthly minimum wages, or even if these do not exceed 500 legal monthly minimum wages but the judge deems it necessary, the administration of the assets will be turned over to a trustee.

-Likewise, Law 1306 of 2009 created the measure of disability for persons suffering from behavioural deficiencies, prodigality or business immaturity, and who, as a consequence thereof, may place their wealth at serious risk.
-These individuals may be disqualified to enter into certain legal transactions, at the request of their spouse, relatives up to the third degree of consanguinity and even by the individual himself.
-This may also be imposed as an accessory measure at the request of creditors or ex officio by the judge, in estate liquidation proceedings and in cases of payment through the assignment of the assets of individuals.
+Likewise, Law 1306 of 2009 created the measure of disability for persons suffering from behavioural deficiencies, prodigality or business immaturity, and who, as a consequence, may place their wealth at serious risk.
+These individuals may be disqualified to enter into certain legal transactions, at the request of their spouse, relatives up to the third degree of consanguinity and even by the individual him or herself.
+This may also be imposed as an accessory measure at the request of creditors or ex officio by a judge in estate liquidation proceedings and in cases of payment through the assignment of the assets of individuals.